appeler/nc_race_ethnicity/readme.md

 ### NC Ethnicolr Model(s)

 We build new LSTM models based on NC data.
 We start by assuming y = concatenation of ethnic code and race code.
 We remove U and also UN --- assuming they are 'missing at random.'
 This gives us 12 categories.

+We build a separate model that only predicts the race_code and takes out 'U', again assuming it to be 'missing at random.'